-Not long ago, I was asked this question by a caller on Catholic Answers Live:
+Not long ago, I was asked this question about feast days by a caller on Catholic Answers Live:

 St. Paul tells us in Romans 14:5: